dtm-labs/en.dtm.pub/docs/practice/tcc.md

 - Cancel phase: The requestor can execute a cancellation operation on the provider if it decides not to move forward, e.g., when the provider does not complete the Try phase successfully.
   Business resources reserved in the Try phase should be released in the Cancel phase.

-Suppose we want to perform an inter-bank transfer, using TransOut and TransIn implemented in separate microservices.
+Suppose we want to perform an inter-bank transfer, using TransOut and TransIn implemented in separate micro-services.
 A typical timing diagram for a successfully completed transaction using the TCC transaction model is as follows:

 ![tcc_normal](../imgs/tcc_normal.jpg)